comegrant/dbt_docs_test/projects/data-model/transform/models/silver/cms/_cms__docs.md

 {% docs column__billing_agreement_order_line_id %}

 The unique identifier of the order line of a order.
-Each product variation, discount, creditted amount etc. has a separate order line.
+Each product variation, discount, credited amount etc. has a separate order line.

 {% enddocs %}